Glyptostrobus europaeus: Description

 Seed-cones of G. europaeus from the Paskapoo Formation.

 Like living Glyptostrobus, G. europaeus was deciduous and shed its branchlets seasonally.
-It bears leaves three types of leaves, cupressoid (scale-like), cryptomeroid (needle-like), and taxodioid (flat and oblong), as well as two transitional types (crypto-cupressoid and crypto-taxodioid).
+It bears three types of leaves, cupressoid (scale-like), cryptomeroid (needle-like), and taxodioid (flat and oblong), as well as two transitional types (crypto-cupressoid and crypto-taxodioid).
 All are spirally arranged, but some are twisted at the base to lie in two horizontal ranks.
 The seed-bearing cones are pyriform (pear-shaped) and up to 20 mm long and 10 mm wide.
 They consist of woody imbricate (overlapping) scales that are roughly triangular in shape, and are borne terminally on short twigs with scale-like leaves.
 The seeds are up to 13 mm long and 7 mm wide, winged and triangular to hatchet-shaped.
 The pollen-bearing cones are small and globose, up to 3 mm long and 3 mm wide.
 They consist of acute-tipped, incurved, imbricate scales and are borne on short, alternately arranged twigs with scale-like leaves.